 The network engineering field is broad.
 Even if you choose to start your career with a more general focus, you might pinpoint your preferred specialty as you work in the field.

 While earning a degree isn’t always essential to securing a job in network engineering, it puts you at a distinct advantage.
 Most prospective network engineers earn a bachelor’s degree in an IT-related field, like network operations, information systems, or computer engineering.

-Should you wish to progress towards a management position, you might benefit from earning an MBA while working in IT.
+Should you wish to progress toward a management position, you might benefit from earning an MBA while working in IT.

-Whether or not you possess a bachelor’s degree, experience is paramount.
+Whether or not you possess a bachelor’s degree, experience is crucial.
 Entry-level professionals often start as network technicians before becoming network engineers.
 If you struggle to find jobs in the area, don’t lose hope!
-Volunteering or internship experience may also help show that you have the necessary skills.
+Volunteering or internship experience may also help show you have the necessary skills.